|

 the mind and chills the heart.

-once had a home and native land.
-It was taken away from him,
+Feather once had a home and native land.
+It was taken away from

-and he’s been on a non-stop downward spiral ever since.
+him, and he’s been on a non-stop downward spiral ever

-He now finds himself at the precipice contemplating an empty
+since.
+He now finds himself at the precipice contemplating an

-appease-pipe and a break-away trail of feathers riding the
+empty appease-pipe and a break-away trail of feathers riding

 When

-glories of the past, he swells with pride before the magnificent
+of the past, he swells with pride before the magnificent Aztec

-Aztec and Mayan temples in Coban, Tikal, Uxmal and Teotihuacan.
+and Mayan temples in Coban, Tikal, Uxmal and Teotihuacan.
+When

 the North American Indian looks back he cowers in shame beneath